 Karat Packaging to Report 2023 First Quarter Financial Results and Host Conference Call on Wednesday, May 10, 2023

-/EIN News/ -- CHINO, Calif., May 01, 2023 (GLOBE NEWSWIRE) -- Karat Packaging Inc. (“Karat” or the “Company”) (Nasdaq: KRT), a specialty distributor and manufacturer of disposable foodservice products and related items, today announced it will release its 2023 first quarter financial results after market close on Wednesday, May 10, 2023.
+CHINO, Calif., May 01, 2023 (GLOBE NEWSWIRE) -- Karat Packaging Inc. ("Karat" or the "Company") KRT, a specialty distributor and manufacturer of disposable foodservice products and related items, today announced it will release its 2023 first quarter financial results after market close on Wednesday, May 10, 2023.
 The Company will host an investor conference call on the same day.

 |